 Planning a road trip?
 You might find some of these other guides useful.

 Argentina’s simply named Route 40 (it clearly needs a marketing department) is one of the longest, continuous, most breathtaking road trips in the world.
-For its more than 3,000-mile-stretch, it runs north to south, mostly parallel to the Andes Mountains.
+For its more than 3,000-mile stretch, it runs north to south, mostly parallel to the Andes Mountains.
 The journey covers a wide range of South America’s most dramatic landscape from the mountains to the glaciers to the South Atlantic Ocean in Patagonia.
-Although much of the route is paved, its southern stretches are steep, dirt and gravel passes with no center-lines, no guard rails, and few (if any) road signs.
-In winter, it can prove all but impassable and it certainly isn’t for the faint of heart.
-Preparation is key.
-The drive is so popular, however — particularly for adventure tourists — that there’s an entire website dedicated to Route 40.
+Although much of the route is paved, its southern stretches are steep, dirt and gravel passes with no center lines, no guard rails, and few (if any) road signs.
+In winter, it can prove all but impassable and it certainly isn’t for the faint of heart, so preparation is key.
+The drive is so popular — particularly for adventure tourists — that there’s an entire website dedicated to Route 40.

 The vast, rugged space between the coasts of Australia is replete with amazing road trips.
 However, Great Ocean Road — a 151-mile route that stretches along its southern edge — is the continent’s most spectacular.
 Along the four-hour drive, travelers will find a long list of must-visit stops including London Bridge, Bay of Islands, and the Gibson Steps.
 But, the pinnacle of this journey is a stop at the 12 Apostles, an impossibly beautiful limestone formation that’s one of Australia’s most iconic natural wonders.